-Dividend discount models (DDMs), first introduced by \citeA{Williams38}, are a popular tool for equity valuation.
-The basic idea of all DDMs is that the market price of a stock at time $t-1$ of the firm equals the sum of the market price of the stock at time $t$ and dividend payment at time $t$ discounted at risk--adjusted rates (required rate of return on stock).
+Dividend discount models (DDMs), first introduced by \citeA{Williams38}, are a popular tool for stock valuation.
+The basic idea of all DDMs is that the market price of a stock at time $t-1$ of the firm equals the sum of the market price of the stock at time $t$ and dividend payment at time $t$ discounted at risk--adjusted rate (required rate of return on stock).
 Let us assume there are $n$ companies.
-Therefore, for successive market values of equity of $i$--th company, the following relation holds
+Therefore, for successive market values of stock of $i$--th company, the following relation holds

-where $k_{i,t}:=k_i(s_t)$ is the required rate of return on stock at regime $s_t$, $P_{i,t}$ is the market price of the stock, and $d_{i,t}$ is the dividend payment for investors, respectively, at time $t$ of $i$--th company.
+where $k_{i,t}$ is the required rate of return on stock at regime $s_t$, $P_{i,t}$ is the market price of the stock, and $d_{i,t}$ is the dividend payment for investors, respectively, at time $t$ of $i$--th company.